 How to Measure Your Channel Sales Program

+Wondering what success looks like?
 Here’s what to measure for every aspect of your channel sales program.

 - Total number of partners

 - Percentage of partners recruited by channel (for example, 50% from networking groups, 20% from proactive outreach, 10% from referrals, etc.)

 - Average cost of recruiting and onboarding new partner